SandroHub013/ALCHEMY/CITATIONS.md

 ---

-## 🙏 Ringraziamenti
+## 🙏 Acknowledgments

-Questo progetto non sarebbe stato possibile senza il lavoro della comunità open source:
+This project would not have been possible without the work of the open-source community:

-- **Tim Dettmers** e team per QLoRA e bitsandbytes
+- **Tim Dettmers** and team for QLoRA and bitsandbytes
-- **Microsoft Research** per Agent Lightning
+- **Microsoft Research** for Agent Lightning
-- **HuggingFace** per Transformers, PEFT, e Datasets
+- **HuggingFace** for Transformers, PEFT, and Datasets
-- **Lightning AI** per PyTorch Lightning
+- **Lightning AI** for PyTorch Lightning
-- **Nils Reimers** per Sentence-Transformers
+- **Nils Reimers** for Sentence-Transformers
-- **Max Brunsfeld** per tree-sitter
+- **Max Brunsfeld** for tree-sitter

-E tutti i contributori ai paper e ai progetti citati sopra.
+And all contributors to the papers and projects cited above.

 ---

-*Ultimo aggiornamento: Novembre 2024*
+*Last updated: November 2024*